 MMPIC has taken a number of steps to help our interns gain experiences with diverse clients and professionals.
 Our training curriculum aimed to cultivate cultural competence includes:

 - Training Seminars: Interns attend trainings where they receive didactic instruction in diversity topics.
 Beginning at orientation, training supervisors engage in discussion regarding power differentials and discuss differences related to language, race and ethnicity, and LGBTQ status in professional settings as well as in service delivery.

-- Assigned Readings: Interns will prepare for trainings by reading articles regarding diversity topics.
+- Assigned Readings: Interns prepare for trainings by reading articles regarding diversity topics.

 Commitment to Excellence in Training

-The consortium’s affiliation with Michigan State University, Central Michigan University, and Michigan Medicine at the University of Michigan helps to maintain the training perspective.
+The consortium's affiliation with Michigan State University, Central Michigan University, and Michigan Medicine at the University of Michigan maintains the training emphasis.
 Dr. Aupperlee, training co-director, is the Clinical Assistant Professor at Michigan State University, and the other training co-director, Dr. Barrett, has trained students across university- and systems-level positions.
 All recruited consortium sites have demonstrated their commitment to collaborative, high-quality training over time and they all have a history of valuing students, providing strong supervision, and fostering high intern satisfaction.
 The consortium supervisors are committed to having interns develop competence across domains.
-So, rather than interns only completing revenue-generating activities, interns will develop their competencies through a broad array of carefully-supervised activities.
+So, rather than interns only completing revenue-generating activities, interns develop their competencies through a broad array of carefully-supervised activities.

-Each intern will receive at least 100 hours of regularly scheduled, individual supervision plus an additional 100 hours of supervision.
-Interns will participate in at least two hours of individual supervision a week and two hours of didactic training activities such as case conferences, seminars, in-service training, or grand rounds.
+Each intern receives at least 100 hours of regularly scheduled, individual supervision plus an additional 100 hours of supervision.
+Interns participate in at least two hours of individual, face-to-face supervision a week and two additional hours of didactic training activities such as case conferences, seminars, in-service training, or grand rounds.